DjoserGenomics/djosergenomics.github.io/_posts/2025-08-07-Scroll-3-Khufus-Calculations.md

 ---

-## 🛠️ <a id='reference-transcriptome-indexing-using-kallisto'> Reference Transcriptome Indexing using Kallisto </a>
+## <a id='reference-transcriptome-indexing-using-kallisto'> Reference Transcriptome Indexing using Kallisto </a>

 Before we can pseudoalign RNA-seq reads using Kallisto, we need to **create an index** from a reference transcriptome.
 The index enables Kallisto to rapidly locate the origin of reads.

-### 🧠 What is Indexing?
+### What is Indexing?

 Indexing is the process of converting a FASTA reference file into a structured, searchable format that the aligner or pseudoaligner can use for quick read assignment.

-For Kallisto, the input reference is usually a **cDNA (transcript-level)** FASTA file, not the full genome.
-This is because Kallisto performs transcript-level quantification.
+For Kallisto, the input reference is usually a **cDNA (transcript level)** FASTA file, not the full genome.
+This is because Kallisto performs transcript level quantification.

 Without indexing, Kallisto would have to scan the entire reference file for every read, this would be very slow and computationally inefficient.
 The index accelerates the process by using k-mer hashing.

 ---

-### 🛠️️ Creating the Reference Transcriptome Index
+### Creating the Reference Transcriptome Index

 First we will **Unzip** the FASTA file if it's compressed (`.gz`).